0. Introduction

 4.1.3 Quality Objectives

-Quality objectives for all processes are defined and are available with the respective department heads.
+Quality objectives for all processes are defined and are available to the respective department heads.
 These are consistent with the quality policy and measurable.
-Quality Objectives are defined with focus on achieving products and service conformity and enhancing customer satisfaction.
+Quality Objectives are defined with a focus on achieving product and service conformity and enhancing customer satisfaction.
 Objectives are monitored and communicated.
-Documented information of Quality Objectives are maintained.
+Documented information on Quality Objectives is maintained.
 Management, with approval from top management, ensures that Quality Objectives, including those needed to meet product and customer requirements, are established at relevant functions and levels within XXX.

-Planning for achievements of the Objectives is done covering the action plan, resources responsibility and time period.
-The performance is measured and monitored by the relevant Departments and Management Representative.
+Planning for the achievement of the Objectives is done by covering the action plan, resources responsibility and period.
+The performance is measured and monitored by the relevant Departments and Management Representatives.

 4.1.4 Planning